mahadevann/Alexaskill-NewsReader/README.md

 # Alexaskill-NewsReader

-Alexa skill to read RSS feeds from Major newspapers
+This Alexa skill is developed in Python to read RSS feeds from Major Newspapers.

+It is implemented using a Amazon Lambda function.